puzzfuzz/puzzfuzz.github.io/_posts/2015-03-04-hubspot-culture.md

 - It's OK to be **unreasonably picky** when hiring to ensure culture stability and integrity.
 - Investing in individual **mastery** increases everyone's **market value** and keeps people happy and motiviated.
 - Constantly question the **status quo** and don't be afraid to try new things.

+Overall, transparency and simplicity allows great people to be exceptionally productive while an expectation of excellence provides strict hiring guidelines and enables autonomy and trust in colleagues at all levels.

 [part_1]:			/netflix_culture